Chicago Truck Driver Fatigue Accident Lawyer

 Truck drivers may now only work a maximum of seventy hours a week, decreasing the previous limit of eighty-two hours per week.

 Also, truck drivers must take thirty-four-hour rest breaks after driving for seventy hours over seven days.
-The rest break also requires that truck drivers rest during the periods in which the body lacks sleep.
+The rest break also requires that truck drivers rest during periods in which the body lacks sleep.
 These hours are from 1:00 a.m. to 5:00 a.m. for most truckers.

 Lastly, the new federal transportation regulations mandate that truck drivers take a thirty-minute break within an eight-hour shift.
 These break periods help drivers regain their strength, focus, and energy for safe driving on the road.

 If a company fails to abide by these new regulations, there can be severe penalties.
-The Federal Motor Carrier Safety Administration (FMCSA) has stated that it will impose maximum penalties on the drivers and businesses that fail to abide by these new rules.
+The Federal Motor Carrier Safety Administration (FMCSA) has stated that it will impose maximum penalties on drivers and businesses that fail to abide by these new rules.

 Drivers who violate the regulations for more than three hours could face harsh fines of $2,750 for each offense.
 Also, trucking companies can potentially face severe penalties of $11,000 for each violation.